zh54321/EntraTokenAid/README.md

 ### `Invoke-Auth`

-Performs OAuth authentication using the Authorization code flow.
+Performs OAuth authentication using the authorization code flow.
-By default it a Tokens from the MS Graph API using Azure CLI as client are requested.
+By default, tokens from the MS Graph API are requested using Azure CLI as the client.

 #### Parameters
 All parameters are optional.